RichardLitt/kusamea-tskxe/README.md

 #Kusamea tskxe - *The Seeing Stone*
-## Developing Tools for the Na'vi language.

 ---

 *Nì'ul kame tskxe.
-Poru ting nari.* - Tsu'tey
-*A rock sees more.
-Look at him.* - Tsu'tey
+Poru ting nari.* A rock sees more.
+Look at him. - Tsu'tey

 ##About
 This is a project to develop better computational tools for the language